-We can deduce from the table above that for MMORPG/eSports titles, a 6GB graphics card is an overkill.
+We can deduce from the table above that for MMORPG/eSports titles, a 6GB graphics card needs to be revised.

-The only game that does seem to require a 6GB graphics card as a recommended requirement is Rocket League.
-But rest assured in knowing that these requirements are for someone who wants to play the game on QHD or 4K resolution with higher than 60 FPS.
+Rocket League is the only game that requires a 6GB graphics card as a recommended requirement.
+But rest assured that these requirements are for someone who wants to play the game on QHD or 4K resolution with higher than 60 FPS.
 In reality, this is a game that even works on a measly integrated Intel HD 630 iGPU.

 On QHD, Rocket League runs at a whopping 134 FPS on GTX 1060.
-You should easily be able to sustain 60FPS on 4K on this graphics card.
+You should easily sustain 60FPS on 4K on this graphics card.

-For someone who simply wants to play on FHD resolution and high graphics, 6GB is an overkill not just for Rocket League, but for almost any eSports/MMORPG title under the sun.
+For someone who wants to play on FHD resolution and high graphics, 6GB is an overkill not just for Rocket League but for almost any eSports/MMORPG title.